akamai/edgeworkers-examples/README.md

 When contributing to the repository please describe the change or examples in detail in the pull request.

 ### contributing examples
-- create a pull request against the `publicexamples` folder.
+- Create a pull request against the `public_examples` folder.
 - Once the pull request is created, If the contributing user has not previously signed a Contributor License Agreement (CLA), they must complete the CLA signing steps as indicated in the pull request.
-The CLI signature will be stored in a separate and private repository named cla-sign.
+The CLA signature will be stored in an Akamai private repository in Github.
 - A static analysis tool will be applied on the code, and this scan must successfully pass.
 This static analysis will be checking for certain types of coding errors.
 - The code will be scanned for open-source license vulnerabilities, and this scan must successfully pass without any vulnerabilities being detected.
 - A code review will be performed by multiple Akamai members of the edgeworkers-examples repository.
 The code review must receive at least 2 approvals.